 Finally, consider hiring a public adjuster to get the most out of your water damage claim.
 Remember that your insurance company focuses on making money, so they don’t want to pay for your claims if they don’t have to.
 A public adjuster will help fight to maximize the payout on your claim.

 What should you not say to an insurance adjuster?

 It is essential to remain calm when speaking with your insurance company and any of their representatives, including the insurance adjuster assigned to your case.
 In the case of a claim for water damage, it is very important that you not say that your house has been “flooded.”
 Remember that flood insurance is a separate thing entirely from water damage, and you don’t want to give your insurance company any excuse to deny your claim, so don’t say it’s a flood if it wasn’t a flood.
 Be specific about what problem you’re having, and say something like “I have a burst pipe” or “I have standing water” instead.

 How can you prove water damage?

-In order to make the process of your insurance claim for water damage go smoothly, it is essential that you gather as much proof and evidence as possible.
+To make your insurance claim process for water damage go smoothly, you must gather as much proof and evidence as possible.
 You will want to take pictures and videos of any of your property that was damaged, as well as of anything that appears to be the cause of the problem.
 For example, if you have a burst pipe or a cracked appliance hose, you should take care to preserve these items as they are to use as proof for your insurance adjuster.
 Don’t throw away any damaged or broken items.
 It can also be helpful to have older photos of your undamaged house and property for comparison purposes.

 How can you prevent water damage?

 Proper maintenance of your home is the best way to prevent water damage.
-Although there are many situations that are out of your control, there are things you can do to mitigate or prevent damage from occurring.
+Although many situations are out of your control, there are things you can do to mitigate or prevent damage from occurring.